 So what is this crazy little thing called Race?

 According to John H. Relethford, author of The Fundamentals of Biological Anthropology, race “is a group of populations that share some biological characteristics….These populations differ from other groups of populations according to these characteristics.”
 The key word here is perception.
 It’s a human-made and human-interpreted distinction.
-It’s not something that’s unbiased or reliable.
-Humans possess the superb ability to perceive things, including facts, as they want them to be; which basically means how they think things ought to be.
+It’s not unbiased or reliable.
+Humans possess the superb ability to perceive things, including facts, as they want them to be, which means how they think things ought to be.

-Trying to classify human beings based on one arbitrary criteria, skin color, is absurd when you start to think about it.
+Trying to classify human beings based on one arbitrary criterion, skin color, is absurd when you start to think about it.
 Why not eye color?
 Or hair type?
 Or height?
 Birth within the human species is a pretty random process.
 By this, I mean where any one of us can potentially be born is incredibly random.
-Random too is the culture we’re born into.
+Random, too, is the culture we’re born into.
 There’s one question I’d love to ask any racist.
-I mean I want to look them dead in the eye and ask: If chance had seen you born into a different culture with a different skin color, would that make you any less a person or human being than you are now?
+I mean, I want to look them dead in the eye and ask: If chance had seen you born into a different culture with a different skin color, would that make you any less a person or human being than you are now?

 Going beyond Race as a defining characteristic

 I have an extension of this belief.
 I’m just going to say it.
-When you reach a conclusion like ‘Race’ doesn’t exist…you understand the horrific implication of slavery.
+When you conclude that ‘Race’ doesn’t exist…you understand the horrific implication of slavery.
 Any form of slavery.
 Both past and present and anywhere it was (and still is) practiced around the world.
 And given my own American ancestors’ histories, I don’t say that lightly.

 I’ll stop things here.
 I’m sharing a recent insight I’ve had after some days of pretty deep thinking.
 I don’t really fancy writing a book on the topic :O)

 Well, just one more wee thing to make this topical.
 When it comes to admixtures…we are all mongrels.